IIIIIIIvy/bbblog/docs/Monthly in-depth topic/April-Docker/docker.md

 ### 5.3 Command Line Utilities
 About some command line references.
-- `Docker Images ls`: List images, most of the options allow users to look into details like digest, image ID, tag, repository, etc. Refer to https://docs.docker.com/engine/reference/commandline/images/ for more information.
+- `Docker Images ls`: List images, most of the options allow users to look into details like digest, image ID, tag, repository, etc. Refer to [Docker image ls](https://docs.docker.com/engine/reference/commandline/images/) for more information.
 - `Docker Run`: Create and run a new container, pulling the image if needed and starting the container.
 There are lots of options here, and can't list all out.
-Refer to https://docs.docker.com/reference/cli/docker/container/run/.
+Refer to [Docker run](https://docs.docker.com/reference/cli/docker/container/run/).
 - `Docker Image Pull`: Download an image from a registry, and options in this command allow users to choose which image should be pulled, using repository/tag/digest and so on.
-Refer to https://docs.docker.com/engine/reference/commandline/pull/.
+Refer to [Docker image pull](https://docs.docker.com/engine/reference/commandline/pull/).

 ## 6. Building Container Images